jcubic/jquery-terminal-wiki/Getting-Started.md

 you closed
 ```

-If you don't want that > close to be echo (by default exec act like if you type that command and press enter) you can call:
+If you don't want that `> close` to be echoed (by default exec act like if you type that command and press enter) you can call:

 ```javascript
 term.exec('close', true);